 Morning

-- Cleanse (or rinse if not oily).
+- Cleanse (or just rinse if you’re not oily).

-- SPF 30+ (or use your tint with SPF like Intellishade/IT CC+).
+- SPF 30+ (or use a tinted SPF like Intellishade/IT CC+).

 - Optional makeup.